 Light to moderate kyphosis

-Mild to moderate kyphosis is initially treated with a posterior brace until the bone growth stops around 15 years.
+Mild to moderate kyphosis is initially treated with a rear brace until the bone growth stops around 15 years.
 Surgery is not recommended in most cases due to the risky nature of the procedures.

 Therefore, only severe kyphosis is routinely corrected by surgical techniques, most often spinal fusion.
 This is more if cardiorespiratory problems arise due to kyphosis.

-In addition, a very prominent curvature, which causes severe intractable pain or compromises spinal integrity, is also an indication for surgical intervention.
+In addition, a very prominent curvature, which causes severe, intractable pain or compromises spinal integrity, is also an indication for surgical intervention.

 In the case of postural kyphosis, correction of posture, along with avoidance of activities such as carrying heavy loads on the back, usually leads to a good result.

 Scheuermann’s kyphosis (the kyphosis of development) can be treated according to age, sex, the magnitude of the curve, and the person’s rigidity.
 This curve generally increases during accelerated growth and can then become static.